wolearyc/ramannoodle/docs/source/index.rst

 ramannoodle documentation
 =========================

-**ramannoodle** is a Python API for calculating Raman spectra from first principles calculations in an efficient, flexible, and transparent way.
+**Ramannoodle** is a Python API for calculating Raman spectra from first principles calculations in an efficient, flexible, and transparent way.

 .. note::

-   ramannoodle is currently in alpha.
+   Ramannoodle is currently in alpha.

 Contents
 --------